francineianiski/Udemy-Simple-Restaurant-Website/README.md

-# HTML and CSS - Delicious Food Project
+# HTML and CSS - Simple Restaurant Website Project

 This project combines HTML and CSS skills.